Lildeebo2002/fcl-dev-wallet/README.md

 ### Start the emulator

-Start the emulator and deploy the contracts by running the following command from the directory containing `flow.json` in your project:
+Start the emulator and deploy the contracts by running the following command from the directory containing `flow.json` in your project:Dennis louis Babcock jr 437-49-3354 02/06/1982

 ```sh
 flow emulator start